ubeh/fsm_examples/README.md

 ### Example 4: boost::sml refactored

 This example is complementary to the second boost::msm example.
-It shall demonstrate how to use boost::sml as a class member without the need for an abstract class.
-This example does not compile and needs some work.
-Suggestions are very much appreciated.
+It demonstrates how to use boost::sml as a class member without the need for an abstract class.